adharafardhin/LIFE4137/README.md

 - Multithreading Support: The tool supports multithreading, enabling the efficient processing of large genomic datasets by utilizing multiple cores.
 Customizable Parameters: TRASH offers a wide range of customizable parameters, allowing users to fine-tune the analysis to meet specific research needs.

+## ModDotPlot: Rapid and Interactive Visualization of Complex Repeats
+ModDotPlot is a powerful visualization tool designed for creating dot plots that showcase complex repeat structures in large genomic sequences.
+It generates identity heatmaps by rapidly approximating the Average Nucleotide Identity (ANI) between pairwise combinations of genomic intervals.
+This tool is particularly useful for researchers who need to visualize and compare large sequences or whole genomes efficiently.

+#### Key Features:
+- Interactive and Static Modes: ModDotPlot offers both an interactive mode, where users can explore genomic data in real-time using a web interface, and a static mode, which quickly generates publication-ready plots.
+- Flexible Input Options: The tool supports various input configurations, including single or multi-FASTA files, and can handle up to two sequences in interactive mode.
+It also allows for the comparison of different sequences.
+- Customizable Visualization: Users can adjust parameters such as k-mer size, resolution, and color palettes to tailor the dot plots to their specific research needs.
+ModDotPlot also supports detailed configuration through JSON files for creating highly customized plots.
+- Efficient Computation: By leveraging k-mer-based identity estimation and a modimizer sketching technique, ModDotPlot significantly reduces the computational time required to produce dot plots, making it suitable for real-time analysis of large datasets.

 ## Liftoff: Accurate Gene Annotation Lift-over Tool
 Liftoff is a bioinformatics tool designed to accurately map gene annotations from one genome assembly to another, particularly between assemblies of the same or closely related species.
 Unlike traditional lift-over tools that require pre-generated chain files, Liftoff operates as a standalone tool, simplifying the process and increasing flexibility.